 Queuing

-The Network is a distribution pipeline and, consequently, under Rule 103(1)(b) of the National Gas Rules, this Access Arrangement does not need to include queuing requirements unless the Regulator has notified AGN that this Access Arrangement must contain queuing requirements.
-The Regulator has not notified AGN to that effect.
+The Network is a distribution pipeline and, consequently, under Rule 103(1)(b) of the National Gas Rules, this Access Arrangement does not need to include queuing requirements unless the Regulator has notified Multinet that this Access Arrangement must contain queuing requirements.
+The Regulator has not notified Multinet to that effect.

 Changes to Receipt and Delivery Points